AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 Coincidentally, a good sample for such a type is one of the C++ standard library, that this module heavily uses: \c std::type_info.
 While on common platforms values of the type fit nicely into a box, the type is boxed as pointer type, because only references and pointers of it may exist.
-The TMP enabled constructors of class \b Box detect that and perform pointer boxing.
+The selected constructor of class \b Box detects that and performs pointer boxing.
 Trying to unbox that type as value, leads to compiler error:

     static_assert failed due to requirement 'DefaultBoxingRule2'
-        This type cannot be unboxed by value: By default, types that are not copy constructible, or not trivially destructible are boxed as pointers."
+        This type cannot be unboxed by value: By default, types that are not copy-constructible, or not trivially destructible are boxed as pointers."

 This design aspect of \alib_boxing_nl might be surprising.
 In fact it could be legitimately